mehrshaddarzi/wp-trait/README.md

 This function show `Code is Poetry`.

-### How to Change Global variable and function name?
+### How to Change Global variable and function name

 You can add `global` parameters in PHP Main WordPress File: